 Research Review and Ethics

 The Department of Psychology's Research Review and Ethics Committee is a sub-committee of the University's Institutional Review Board for the Protection of Human Subjects in Research (IRB) that is authorized to review and approve studies that involve human participants or records from human participants that involve no more than minimal risk and will not receive federal funding.
 All proposals that receive federal funding or are judged by the Department of Psychology's Research Review and Ethics Committee as involving more than minimal risk must be submitted to and approved by the IRB.
+Learn more from the link in the For More Information box on this page.

 Once the proposal has been approved by the committee, the chair of the committee will inform the faculty sponsor of the research and the PSY 101 Research Coordinator.
-The PSY 101 Research Coordinator will activate the study in the SONA System which will allow time slot posting for student participants.
+The PSY 101 Research Coordinator will activate the study in the SONA System, which will allow time slot posting for student participants.
 Participants and testing cannot be started until approval from the committee.

 Your Responsibilities as a Researcher: